Hans van Manen †

-Hans van Manen (Nieuwer Amstel, 1932) is the master of simplicity.
-The greatest choreographer of the Netherlands with an oeuvre of 120 works, he is not only the most productive Dutch choreographer but also the most consistent.
-His work has its own unmistakeable signature: clear, uncomplicated, tightly composed – elements which have brought him the nickname ‘the Mondrian of dance’.
-In Van Manen’s case, ‘less’ is always ‘more’ and although he likes to quote the adage ‘dance expresses nothing else than dance’, his ballets do indeed have various themes.
+Hans van Manen (1932–2025†) was a master of simplicity.
+The greatest choreographer our country has ever known, he created an oeuvre of more than 120 works and was not only the most productive Dutch choreographer, but also the most consistent.
+His work has a clear and unmistakable signature: lucid, structured, and precise – qualities that earned him the nickname “the Mondrian of dance.”
+In his work, “less” is always “more.”
+And although Van Manen himself liked to say that “dance expresses nothing but dance,” his ballets do in fact speak about something.
 They are about people, about human relationships.
-Amidst all the apparent simplicity, Van Manen is able to conjure up a world of emotions with a single glance or gesture.
+Within all that apparent simplicity, Van Manen was able to evoke a whole world of emotion with a single glance or a single gesture of the hand.

 Ballet lessons from Sonia Gaskell